drand/website/docs/operate/drand-cli.md

 ### `drand-relay-gossip`

-The `drand-relay-gossip` command provides a relay server that connects to a Drand node over gRPC and provides randomness to consumers over a [libp2p PubSub](https://docs.libp2p.io/concepts/publish-subscribe/) topic.
+The `drand-relay-gossip` command provides a relay server that connects to a drand node over gRPC and provides randomness to consumers over a [libp2p PubSub](https://docs.libp2p.io/concepts/publish-subscribe/) topic.
 Randomness provided by a gossip relay may be consumed directly over PubSub by libp2p-capable programs, and/or via a CDN which has been configured to listen to a PubSub topic using `drand-client`.